DEPARTMENTS & OFFICES >

-3.4.2 Employees with at least five months in their current position are eligible to apply for positions.
+3.4.2 Employees with at least twelve months in their current position are eligible to apply for positions.

 3.4.3 The hiring manager can decide to accept or reject internal applications submitted after the posted deadline.

 3.4.4 Personnel files, performance reviews, and other pertinent information may be reviewed by the hiring manager coordinated through a Human Resources Department representative.
-Candidate information is carefully evaluated and interview arrangements are made for those who best meet the needs of the hiring manager.
+Candidate information is carefully evaluated and interview arrangements are made for those who best meet the requirements of the position.

 3.5 Advertised Positions - If necessary, position advertisements for external applicants may be placed in appropriate news media.
 These advertisements must be coordinated through the Human Resources Department.

-3.5.2 Advertised position responses will be directed to the Human Resources Department.
+3.5.2 Advertised position responses will be directed to firstname.lastname@example.org which is managed by the Human Resources Department.

 3.6.1 Qualified internal applicants must be interviewed by the hiring manager.

-3.6.2 The hiring manager is to schedule interviews with the candidates or ask the Human Resources Department to schedule the interviews.
+3.6.2 The hiring manager is to schedule interviews with the candidates.

-3.6.3 The hiring manager checks references of the candidate he/she is interested in hiring or asks the Human Resources Department to check the references for him/her.
+3.6.3 The hiring manager checks references of the candidate he/she is interested in hiring.
 Applicants cannot be offered a position without obtaining references.